mdcao/npScarf/README.md

 *npScarf*: Scaffolding and Completing Assemlies in Real-time Fashion
 -------------------------------------------------------------------------

-*npScarf* (jsa.np.gapcloser) is a program that scaffold and complete draft genomes assemblies in real-time with Oxford Nanopore sequencing.
-These pipelines can run on a computing cluster as well as on a laptop computer for for microbial datasets.
-It can facilitate the real-time analysis of positional information such as gene ordering, and detection of genes from mobile elements (plasmids and genomic islands).
+*npScarf* (jsa.np.gapcloser) is a program that scaffolds and completes draft genomes assemblies in real-time with Oxford Nanopore sequencing.
+The pipeline can run on a computing cluster as well as on a laptop computer for microbial datasets.
+It can facilitate the real-time analysis of positional information such as gene ordering and the detection of genes from mobile elements (plasmids and genomic islands).

 Installation